Parvez141300/Parvez141300/README.md

 ## 🚀 About Me
 I’m a passionate **Full Stack Web Developer** specializing in the **MERN stack**.
 I enjoy building responsive, user-friendly web applications and learning new technologies to improve my skills.
-Currently seeking opportunities to contribute to projects.
+Currently finding opportunities to contribute to a projects.

 ---